Integrating with Azure Active Directory

 .

-How the domain is added and verified is not covered by this tutorial, you should instead use the Azure documentation for the current procedure.
+How the domain is added and verified is not covered by this tutorial, you should instead use the Microsoft Entra ID documentation for the current procedure.
 When added, the domain will be marked as a managed

 domain, the part this tutorial covers is how that is turned into federated